 Simple explanations of physics and technology behind SCT (and CLIC)

-ctd.inp.nsk.su and leptoncolliderplatform.web.cern.ch -> develop one of these or create new website?
+Identify useful parts of exisiting web sites ctd.inp.nsk.su and leptoncolliderplatform.web.cern.ch.
+Create a new web page, focused on SCT only.
+Among others, the new web page shall contain useful information/explanation on SCT for the public (general public and general physics community) -> develop one of these or create new website?
 The problem of maintenance of the resource.

 3-5 min video with simple explanation of SCT (and CLIC)?
 Difficult and expensive task.
 Suggestions are very welcome